bevyengine/bevy-website/content/learn/book/development-practices/fast-compiles.md

 weight = 1
 +++

 Compile times can be quite long using the [Rust Compiler's](https://doc.rust-lang.org/rustc/what-is-rustc.html) default settings.
-Thankfully we have several methods that can speed compile time up.
+Thankfully, we have several methods that can speed compile time up.

 ## Linking Optimizations